CraftSpider/caret/SYNTAX.md

     - Section|sint32[]
 - Conditional
     - An expression followed by the type if expression is true, then if expression is false
     - ?
-1 is 1 or not a and b \<true> \<false>
+(1 is 1 or not a and b) \<true> \<false>
 - Global
-    - A limit that all objects of a type must appear here.
+    - A limit that all pointers to objects of a type must appear here.
 Does not otherwise guarantee anything
     - @SectionName

 Global functions (for expressions):